emilyjspencer/dancewear-app/README.md

 * Image optimization
 * Authentication - how to do this  - stateful or stateless authentication.
 Currently have no knowledge of JWT - useful to learn
 * Filtering - use named queries on the backend
+* Improve knowledge of working with session storage and local storage through some other features